privacysandstorm/privacysandstorm.github.io/content/en/_index.md

 <--->

-### Join and engage with others on the Slack Workspace
+### Join and engage with others on the Slack Workspace.

 Here is the [Slack
 invite](https://join.slack.com/t/privacysandstorm/shared_invite/zt-2lg4ypm6d-PL6fhihCrRE19sxJEBgJNA),